lkodinsson/MARS/Fantasy/ItemCrafting.md

 Mana focusing is another bonus effect.
 Meaning it has no base mana cost, but still increases the multiplier for having multiple effects.

 This effect, like charge bonding, increases the versatility of spellstones.
-Spellstones with this effect are no longer limited by their per day uses, but in order to cast spells exceeding their per day limit, those spells will cost mana instead.
+Spellstones with this effect are no longer limited by their per day uses, but in order to cast spells exceeding their per day limit those spells will cost mana instead.
 Casting spells in this way is only possible to characters who have a skill appropriate to cast those spells, even if they do not have that spell learned.

 Limited use magic effects gain no bonus from mana focusing.